The Future is OK!

 Young Minds

-Work with a core team of pupils from across the Stowe Valley MAT to co create/produce a short film, using the mediums of movement, performing & creative arts.
+Work with a core team of pupils from across a local MAT to co create/produce a short film, using the mediums of movement, performing & creative arts.
 A team of young creative producers will drive the creation.
-Project partner schools, & Home Ed providers from across our target areas, will collaborate as performers.
+Project partner schools, & Home Ed providers from across the region, will collaborate as performers.
 Accessible/local sites will be co-managed in person, by our young creative team, & will steer artist led delivery in advance/remotely, with locations further afield.
 The film, made in partnership with a local mental health charity, will raise awareness of young people’s mental health & wellbeing.
-This is our second phase with the rural/isolated Stowe Valley MAT.
-We look forward to further developments and building new partnerships with subsequent schools.

 OK Together